godotengine/godot-docs/classes/class_displayserver.rst

 :ref:`int<class_int>` **get_screen_from_rect**\ (\ rect\: :ref:`Rect2<class_Rect2>`\ ) |const| :ref:`🔗<class_DisplayServer_method_get_screen_from_rect>`

 Returns the index of the screen that overlaps the most with the given rectangle.
-Returns ``-1`` if the rectangle doesn't overlap with any screen or has no area.
+Returns :ref:`INVALID_SCREEN<class_DisplayServer_constant_INVALID_SCREEN>` if the rectangle doesn't overlap with any screen or has no area.

 .. rst-class:: classref-item-separator